-Game and Fish to discuss 2007 Hunting Seasons
+Game and Fish to discuss Lion hunting seasons

 by Wyoming Game & Fish

-The G&F supports the Americans with Disabilities Act.
-Anyone needing auxiliary aids to attend this meeting should call a number listed above.
+The State of Wyoming supports the Americans with Disabilities Act (ADA).
+Anyone requiring auxiliary aids, regarding this Public Notice, should contact the Wyoming Game and Fish Department at 307-777-4586.
 Every effort will be made for reasonable accommodations.